openstream/nft-gallery/readme.txt

 == Changelog ==

 = 1.3.0 =
-* Added basic support for OpenSea API v2
+* Adds support for OpenSea API v2
+* Converts ipfs.io to cloudflare-ipfs.com image URLs for caching

 = 1.2.0 =
 * Fixed : Images were not showing on Grid mode.